AbdurRahimRatulAliKhan/AbdurRahimRatulAliKhan/README.md

-Currently, I’ve been serving as a Freelancer @ Fiverr by focusing on Full Stack roles.
+Currently, I’ve been serving as a Research, and Development Engineer by focusing on Full Stack roles.
 Throughout my career, I've served in various sectors & worked in various environments.
 My primary strength lies and I adore myself as a polyglot with a strong feeling for .NET Technologies.
 I love to explore & always keen to learn new technologies in my leisure.
 Also, I predominantly like Piano Music & get to know about different Cultures & People.

 RESEARCH INTEREST: Programming Languages and Formal Methods, & AI (Machine Learning)